appmattus/crypto/README.md

-# multiplatform-utils
+# crypto

 A collection of Kotlin Multiplatform Mobile libraries to aid in mobile app development.

-[battery](battery/README.md): Access various information about the battery of the device the app is running on.

-[connectivity](connectivity/README.md): Discover network connectivity and distinguish between cellular vs WiFi connection.

-[package-info](package-info/README.md): An API for querying information about an application package.
+[cryptohash](cryptohash/README.md): A set of cryptographic (and not so cryptographic) hashing functions.

 ## Contributing

-Please fork this repository and contribute back using [pull requests](https://github.com/appmattus/multiplatform-utils/pulls).
+Please fork this repository and contribute back using [pull requests](https://github.com/appmattus/crypto/pulls).

 All contributions, large or small, major features, bug fixes, additional language translations, unit/integration tests are welcomed.